HSF/hsf.github.io/cwp.md

 Conditions Database | [Google Doc](https://docs.google.com/document/d/1qrTqsLwUnK0SidoPpSFolUrgstt-r8Mo5-acaGjfyHg/edit)| |
 Event Processing Frameworks | [Google Doc](https://docs.google.com/document/d/1pMWia3IXX6w5075PGs_IeEPnWZhkwQgoDQnHGqbPG-c/edit)| |
 Monitoring | [Google Doc](https://docs.google.com/document/d/1sgTrDSwiYthpnE2sztaaByMkJyUXzUy28bUbs9VLI1w/edit)| |

-The working group charges should be world-visible for reading.
-If you would like to edit them, you will need to join the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group and login as your google user.
-If you would like organize an additional working group, please post to the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group.

   The planned/expected working groups (not yet active) are: